SenseNet/sn-workflow/docs/install-workflow-from-nuget.md

 # Install sensenet Workflow from NuGet

-This article is **for developers** about installing the **Workflow** component for [sensenet ECM](https://github.com/SenseNet) from NuGet.
+This article is **for developers** about installing the **Workflow** component for [sensenet](https://github.com/SenseNet) from NuGet.
 Before you can do that, please install at least the core layer, [sensenet Services](https://github.com/SenseNet/sensenet/tree/master/docs/install-sn-from-nuget.md), which is a prerequisite of this component.

 >About choosing the components you need, take look at [this article](https://github.com/SenseNet/sensenet/tree/master/docs/sensenet-components.md) that describes the main components and their relationships briefly.